watusi/jquery-mobile-iscrollview/README.md

 ####debug

 Enables performance logging.
 Please see the documentation section on performance logging.
+There are a number of additional options which allow you to control what is logged.
+These are documented in the section on performance logging.

 Default: `false`